 Theoretically is the key word.
 That's because this formula assumes that the rail and barrel are perfectly parallel and horizontal.
 Variations in barrel/rail angles as well as ammunition differences and other factors can throw off the results.
 This will provide a basic guide to selecting the correct size sights but your zero may not be exactly at the calculated range due to these confounding variables.
 Once assembled, you will be able to find the exact zero range and then learn proper hold over technique for various ranges, although most ranges should fall consistently within practical levels of self defense accuracy.
 If one of your requirements is to have a set zero range, or you're doubtful you can get an accurate estimate based on your formula inputs, adjustable sights might be a better option to ensure you can achieve the desired outcome.

 For both installation and adjustment, we recommend using a sight pusher tool and our 3D MULTI Base installation jig.
 A rail riser or similar section of picatinny rail can also serve as a jig to hold the bases in a sight pusher.
 It may take some guessing and checking to adjust windage, since the sight base will need to be removed from the firearm to be adjusted, but once set, pistol sights should hold zero extremely well even on the most powerfully recoiling guns.
+A 5/64" hex key, Glock sight tool, and a medium strength thread locker for the front sight/attachment bolts are recommended for proper installation.
 If you have any questions on any of this process, always feel free to reach out and we would be happy to assist.

 Thank you for taking a look!